 Questions to Ask Your Obstetrician During Pregnancy

 Pregnancy is an exciting time.
 You’ll probably have lots of pregnancy questions for your OBGYN throughout your 40-week journey.
 Here are some important questions to ask your obstetrician at each stage of your pregnancy.
 When it comes to pregnancy, CNY Women’s Healthcare is here for you every step along the way.
 Our OBGYNs are dedicated to providing the highest quality of obstetric care and will take the time to answer all of your questions.
-Call (315) 446-4400 to request a prenatal visit at our OBGYN office in Syracuse, NY today!
+If you have any questions or concerns during your pregnancy, please call (315) 446-4400 to schedule your prenatal visit at our OBGYN office in East Syracuse.

 8 Week Appointment